Llambi Gegprifti: Life and career

 On 13 December 1993 he has sentenced to 8 years in prison by a special court in Post-communist Albania for "funds abuse".
 He served only one year in prison and was released by the Court of Appeal on 30 November 1994.
 Gegprifti left Albania in 1995.

-On 29 September 1996 the Tirana district court accused nine former senior PPSH of "having committed crimes against humanity in cooperation with one another", specifically "...being in high Party and state posts, they have acted not on the basis of laws but have satisfied their passions and unjust instructions".
+On September 29, 1996, the Tirana district court accused nine former senior PPSH of "having committed crimes against humanity in cooperation with one another", specifically "...being in high Party and state posts, they have acted not on the basis of laws but have satisfied their passions and unjust instructions".
 The nine defendants received the following sentences: Llambi Gegprifti, Shkelqim Bajraktari and Nazmi Domi 20 years in jail, Irakli Vero and Veiz Haderi 16 years in jail, Suljeman Abazi, Idajet Beqiri, Lenka Çuko and Agron Tafa with 15 years of imprisonment.
 Gegprifti and four others were sentenced in absentia.
 All received the minimum term of sentences after the law on the crimes against humanity in cooperation with one other.
 The charges were dropped later after the turmoils of 1997.

+Llambi Gegprifti died on 1 May 2023, at the age of 81.